 Ongoing response is defined as responders (CR or PR) who did not have PD or die by the data cutoff.
-Four patients did not have evaluable post-infusion samples to allow determination of CAR T-cell peak and AUC AUC0-28, area under the curve from Day 0 to 28; CAR, chimeric antigen receptor; CR, complete response; PD, progressive disease; PR, partial response.
+Four patients did not have evaluable post-infusion samples to allow determination of CAR T-cell peak AUC0-28, area under the curve from Day 0 to 28; CAR, chimeric antigen receptor; PD, progressive disease.